Last updated: 5/20/2024

 It is very common for affected children to have genital abnormalities and/or an inability to make sex hormones.
 This is most likely because a part of the brain, called the hypothalamus, does not make the hormone GnRH (gonadotropin-releasing hormone).
 This hormone is required for the reproductive system to develop and function normally.
 Most boys have a small penis and undescended testes (cryptorchidism).
 Most boys and girls require hormone therapy to go through puberty.
 A pediatric endocrinologist can help with this treatment.

-In 2017, two independent teams of researchers discovered that the gene that is altered in most patients with BAM syndrome is the SMCHD1 gene.
-BAM syndrome is usually caused by a spontaneous (de novo) change in SMCHD1 that occurs in the egg or sperm cell.
-In such situations, it is not inherited from the parents.
-Rarely, the abnormal gene can be inherited as an autosomal dominant trait.
+In 2017, two independent teams of researchers discovered that BAM syndrome is caused by a change (variant) in the SMCHD1 gene.
+The gene variant is usually a spontaneous (de novo) change in SMCHD1 that occurs in the egg or sperm cell.
+In such situations, it is not inherited from a parent.
+Rarely, an SMCHD1 gene variant can be inherited from a parent.

-Most genetic diseases are determined by the status of the two copies of a gene, one received from the father and one from the mother.
-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to cause a particular disease.
-The abnormal gene can be inherited from either parent or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the abnormal gene from an affected parent to an offspring is 50% for each pregnancy.
+BAM syndrome follows autosomal dominant inheritance.
+Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
+The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual that is not inherited.
+The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.

-Researchers believe that having a change in SMCHD1 is necessary but not sufficient to develop BAM syndrome.
-This is because there are families, for example, where a child with BAM inherited a change in SMCHD1 from his mother who has a very mild form of BAM (for example, no sense of smell but no other defects) or has no medical problems at all.
+Researchers think that having a variant in SMCHD1 is necessary but not sufficient to develop BAM syndrome.
+This is because there are families, for example, where a child with BAM syndrome inherited a variant in SMCHD1 from his mother who has a very mild form of BAM syndrome (for example, no sense of smell but no other defects) or has no medical problems at all.
 This suggests that the child has a change in a second critical gene, which may have occurred spontaneously or may have been inherited from the other parent, in this example, the father.
 This type of inheritance, called digenic inheritance, occurs when a change in more than one gene is required to cause disease.
 Researchers are still trying to identify these other genes.

 The SMCHD1 protein is a gene repressor.
-This means it has the ability to turn other genes off.
+This means it can turn other genes off.
 It is possible that the changes that occur in SMCHD1 in patients with BAM syndrome cause other genes that are important for developing a normal nose and eyes to be turned off at the wrong time.
+A recent paper also suggested that in BAM syndrome, loss of SMCHD1 protein activity may lead to the production of a toxic protein (called DUX4) that kills the precursors of the human nose.
 However, more research is needed to understand how changes in SMCHD1 activity cause BAM syndrome.

-There are no known environmental exposures during pregnancy that cause BAM.
-However, studies in animals have suggested that high blood sugar, alcohol, and retinoic acid may cause holoprosencephaly, a severe congenital disorder whose features may overlap with those of BAM (e.g., absent nose, anophthalmia or microphthalmia, cleft lip or cleft palate, hormone problems).
+There are no known environmental exposures during pregnancy that cause BAM syndrome.
+However, studies in animals have suggested that high blood sugar, alcohol, and retinoic acid may cause holoprosencephaly, a severe congenital disorder with features that may overlap with those of BAM (e.g., absent nose, anophthalmia or microphthalmia, cleft lip or cleft palate, hormone problems).

 BAM syndrome is an extremely rare disorder that is known to affect patients from many different ethnic groups.
 As with many rare disorders, the exact incidence or prevalence of this disorder is unknown.
 The disorder probably goes misdiagnosed or undiagnosed making it difficult to determine the true frequency in the general population.
 Fewer than 100 people with this disorder have been reported in the medical literature.

 Arhinia is apparent at birth and can sometimes be suspected prenatally.
-A medical geneticist, pediatrician, or other pediatric subspecialist should do a complete physical exam and order tests to look for the two other major features of BAM, eye defects and genital/hormone defects.
-Molecular genetic testing for changes in the SMCHD1 gene that are associated with BAM is available at specialized laboratories.
+A medical geneticist, pediatrician, or other pediatric subspecialist should do a complete physical exam and order tests to look for the two other major features of BAM syndrome: eye defects and genital/hormone defects.
+Molecular genetic testing for variants in the SMCHD1 gene that are associated with BAM syndrome is available at specialized laboratories.

 Treatment

-Although children with BAM may require intensive medical support early in life because of difficulty breathing and feeding, they usually become healthy and productive citizens with normal life spans.
+Children with BAM syndrome may require intensive medical support early in life because of difficulty breathing and feeding, but they usually become healthy and productive citizens with normal life spans.
 Many of the structural abnormalities (choanal atresia, cleft palate, etc.) can be surgically corrected and new technologies are allowing surgeons to create much more cosmetically appealing nasal prostheses for these children.
 Two groups have published papers on a custom-made nasal implant made with a 3D printer.
-Most patients will require ongoing medical care from a team of medical and surgical sub-specialists, including plastic or maxillofacial surgeons, ophthalmologists (eye doctors), and endocrinologists (hormone doctors).
+Most patients will require ongoing medical care from a team of medical and surgical sub-specialists, including plastic or maxillofacial surgeons, ophthalmologists (eye doctors) and endocrinologists (hormone doctors).
 Psychosocial support for the entire family is essential as well.
-Genetic counseling may be of benefit for affected individuals and their families.
-Due to the rarity of BAM, there are no standardized treatment protocols or guidelines for affected individuals.
+Genetic counseling is recommended for affected individuals and their families.
+Due to the rarity of BAM syndrome, there are no standardized treatment protocols or guidelines for affected individuals.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.